Kornelch/ChroTeMoVi/UserManual.md

 * `eps_2` - this parameter determines the minimum distance that have to be kept between the beads of different chromosomes.
 It is also used to determine minimum distance to be kept between the beads and the boundaries of the nucleus and nucleolus.
 It is recommended that eps_1<eps_2 **(mv)**;
 * `trsp` - this parameter determines transparency in a range (0,1).
 Choose 1 if you wish the transparency off, if you choose 0 the chromosomes will not be visible **(mv)**;
 * `multi` - When you want to achieve more precise and detailed model of chromosome territories through more accurate impletion you can use this parameter.
 By default `multi`= 1 which means that one bead corresponds to one domain.
 When you want to fill space faithfully and with better accuracy you can increase this value ( keep in mind that this can lead to more complicated shapes of the simualted territories).
 For example, `multi`= 4 means that one domain will be represented by 4 spheres, `multi`=10 means that one domain will be represented as 10 spheres. ***Warning!
 Increasing this parameter leads to significant increase of the computational time necessary for model creation.*** **(mv)**;
+* `restert_after` - parameter defining after how many iterations model should restart (in case that model still did not converge)